fdac17/news/README.md

    discussion of the data that will be obtained or used in the project, along with a time-line of milestones, and expected outcome.

+# Class on Oct 2
+- Discovery: Mini Project2 - Challenge introduced
+- Mini-Project1: additional presentations

 # Class on Sep 27-29
-- Work on Mini Project2 - Step1-2/ Poposal for the final project
+- Work on the proposal for the final project

 # Class on Sep 25
 - Discovery: Mini Project2 - Step2 - Introduction
+- Mini-Project1: additional presentations

 # Class on Sep 22
 - Discovery: Mini Project2 - Step1 - Introduction